Clyde Tombaugh: Pluto

 It was at Lowell in 1930 that Tombaugh discovered Pluto.
 Following his discovery, Tombaugh earned bachelor's and master's degrees in astronomy from the University of Kansas in 1936 and 1938.

 While a young researcher working for the Lowell Observatory in Flagstaff, Arizona, Tombaugh was given the job to perform a systematic search for a trans-Neptunian planet (also called Planet X), which had been predicted by Percival Lowell based on calculations performed by his student mathematician Elizabeth Williams and William Pickering.

 Starting April 6, 1929, Tombaugh used the observatory's 13 in astrograph to take photographs of the same section of sky several nights apart.
 He then used a blink comparator to compare the different images.
 When he shifted between the two images, a moving object, such as a planet, would appear to jump from one position to another, while the more distant objects such as stars would appear stationary.
 Tombaugh noticed such a moving object in his search, near the place predicted by Lowell, and subsequent observations showed it to have an orbit beyond that of Neptune.
 This ruled out classification as an asteroid, and they decided this was the ninth planet that Lowell had predicted.
 The discovery was made on Tuesday, February 18, 1930, using images taken the previous month.

-Three classical mythological names were about equally popular among proposals for the new planet: Minerva, Cronus and Pluto.
-However, Minerva was already in use and the primary supporter of Cronus was widely disliked, leaving Pluto as the front-runner.
-Outside of Lowell staff, it was first proposed by an 11-year-old English schoolgirl, Venetia Burney.
-In its favor was that the Pluto of Roman mythology was able to render himself invisible, and that its first two letters formed Percival Lowell's initials.
+Three classical mythological names were proposed: Minerva, Cronus and Pluto.
+Minerva was eliminated as it was found to already be in use as the name of an asteroid while Cronus was written off as it was feared the astronomer Thomas Jefferson Jackson See who was the primary supporter of it would falsely take credit for it and was widely disliked.
+In Roman mythology, Pluto can render himself invisible, his name's first two letters are Percival Lowell's initials, and it was proposed by an 11-year-old English girl, Venetia Burney.
 In order to avoid the name changes suffered by Neptune, the name was proposed to both the American Astronomical Society and the Royal Astronomical Society, both of which approved it unanimously.
 The name was officially adopted on May 1, 1930.